Runnymede Trust: "Our Migration Story"

 In 2016 Runnymede launched "Our Migration Story: The Making of Britain", a collaboration with academics based at the universities of Cambridge and Manchester.
 The website is designed to support teachers and students studying migration to Britain and aims to present the 'often untold stories of the generations of migrants who came to and shaped the British Isles' through interactive source material spanning four time-period categories: AD43–1500; 1500–1750; 1750–1900; 1900–2000s.
 The website also gives access to multiple teaching resources including lesson plans and classroom activities.

 "Our Migration Story" was awarded the Royal Historical Society Public History Prize for Best Online Resource in 2018, named as a Research Champion in the 2017 Community Integration Awards and won The Guardian University Award for Research Impact in 2019.

 "Lit in Colour"

-In October 2020, Runnymede launched "Lit in Colour" with Penguin Books, a research project to better understand the gaps in the teaching and learning of books by ethnic minority writers in UK primary and secondary schools and produce recommendations for change.
-As part of the research, The Runnymede Trust consults with teachers and students to ensure these recommendations are practical and informed by the realities of the classroom.

-The completed research is due to be released in summer 2021, along with some concrete recommendations to support inclusive teaching and learning in schools.
+In October 2020, Runnymede and Penguin Books launched "Lit in Colour", a research project to better understand the gaps in the teaching and learning of books by ethnic minority writers in UK primary and secondary schools, and produce recommendations for change.
+The completed research was released in June 2021, and made recommendations to support inclusive teaching and learning in schools which were addressed to teachers, parents, publishers and teacher training providers.